LISRec: Modeling User Preferences with Learned Item Shortcuts for Sequential Recommendation

 \section{Experimental Results}

-In this section, we begin by evaluating the recommendation performance of ConsRec and perform ablation studies to assess the effectiveness of denoising modules and various training strategies.
-Then, we analyze text similarities among retained items to evaluate the effectiveness of the item representation learning method.
-Finally, case studies are shown in Appendix~\ref{app:case}.
+In this section, we begin by evaluating the recommendation performance of \method{} and perform ablation studies to assess the effectiveness of the semantic shortcut extractor and various training strategies.
+Then, we analyze textual similarities among retained items to evaluate the effectiveness of the item representation learning method.
+Finally, several case studies are shown.